 Valorant Agent Guide – Reyna

 What makes Viper’s poison?
 What tricks can Omen use?
 And what is the most effective way to play the new Reyna?
-Our Agent reveals it.
+Our Agent Guide reveals it.
 We give an overview of the individual agent abilities and how to best use them.
 All in easy-to-digest guides, one Valorant character at a time.
 Today it’s the turn of the latest addition: Reyna.

 Reyna is brand new to the game and has been added to the Valorant agent roster.
 As with almost every new character ever added to a game, Reyna was immediately labeled as too OP.
 But is she really?
 Well, Reyna is definitely very, very strong once she gets going, but you won’t be able to do it without mechanical skill.
 Reyna gets stronger with every kill, but if she doesn’t get any kills, she’ll get into trouble.

-Reyna’s Skills Guide: Empty
+Reyna’s Guide: Empty

 Empty is Reyna’s signature ability.
 It is a projectile in the shape of an eye that flies through walls and locks onto any enemy that looks at it.
 Unlike lightning, Leer does not explode: it stays in one spot for three seconds, and then must be avoided like Medusa’s Eye.
 The eye can be shot down by enemies, but shooting the eye naturally requires the enemy to look at it – depriving them of any view of their immediate surroundings.
 This is what gives Leer its power: it can’t be left unattended, as it makes everyone short-sighted, but its removal puts the enemy in danger and gives Reyna the chance to strike.
 The key here is to place the eye so that the enemy has to show himself to be able to shoot it.
 Because you don’t want the enemy to have a safe angle on the eye.